Arnyme/Arnyme/README.md

 ## Hi there ✨

-My name is Arnold am a software developer, data scientist and AI enthusiast who loves to code.
+My name is Arnold Matambo am a software developer, data scientist and AI enthusiast who loves to code.